get10101/10101.github.io/FAQ.md

 ### Why "10101"?

 10101 is pronounced "ten ten one", and it means 21 in binary.
 Just a pun!
+There will never be more than 21 million bitcoins!

 ### What is 10101?